Information for EEA and Swiss students

-Those already in the UK prior to Brexit and those who come to the UK during the transitional/ implementation period will need to apply for status in the UK under a scheme designed by the UK government.
+Those already in the UK prior to Brexit and those who come to the UK during the transitional/ implementation period will need to apply for status in the UK under a scheme - the EU Settlement Scheme - if they wish to stay in the UK after 30 June 2021.
 The status granted will be ‘settled’ status or ‘pre-settled’ status depending on the length of time in the UK.

 When to apply for the Settlement Scheme

 If you are living in or arrive to the UK prior to 31 December 2020, you will be able to apply for the EU Settlement scheme up until 30 June 2021.